How to find the cheapest business class airlines

 To recap, when looking for cheap business class fares, keep the following in mind:

-• Timing.
-Booking as early as possible is always better than last-minute.
+• Timing: booking as early as possible is always better than last-minute.
 Less convenient scheduling is usually cheaper.
 And if you can be flexible regarding which day(s) you travel, you might just be able to find cheaper fares.

-• Destination.
-Low fares are unlikely to hot spots during high season.
+• Destination: low fares are unlikely to hot spots during high season.

-• Airline.
-Some airlines offer discounts on business class fares, or provide business class seats and upgrades at cheaper prices than others.
+• Airline: some airlines offer discounts on business class fares, or provide business class seats and upgrades at cheaper prices than others

-• Total cost.
-What do you get for your purchase versus what are you sacrificing?
+• Total cost: what do you get for your purchase versus what are you sacrificing?
 Intangibles such as having to make multiple connections, travel at a weird time, stay in a hotel that’s inconveniently located, or foregoing that lie-flat bed you so wanted can outweigh monetary savings.

-• Frequent flyer miles.
-Use ’em if you’ve got ’em!
+• Frequent flyer miles: use ’em if you’ve got ’em!

 Once you know how to play the game, you’ll realize there’s plenty of cheap business class flights to be had.
-For cheaper business class fares every time, working with can help you find the best deals and get fares that aren’t available to the general public.
+For cheaper business class fares every time, working with corporate travel experts can help you find the best deals and get fares that aren’t available to the general public.
 TravelPerk is an all-in-one travel planning and management platform for businesses who want to provide superior travel experiences for their employees, without breaking the bank.

 Make business travel simpler.
 Forever.

-• .
+• See our platform in action.
 Trusted by thousands of companies worldwide, TravelPerk makes business travel simpler to manage with more flexibility, full control of spending with easy reporting, and options to offset your carbon footprint.

-• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses. and have you covered.
+• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses.
+Our latest e-books and blog posts have you covered.

 • Never miss another update.
-Stay in touch with us for the latest product releases, upcoming events, and articles fresh off the press.
+Stay in touch with us on social for the latest product releases, upcoming events, and articles fresh off the press.